klapptnot/gall/README.md

 ### Configuration Fields

 - `name` - Display name for the application
-- `generic` - Generic name or category
+- `gend` - Generic name or category
-- `description` - Brief description of what the app does
+- `desc` - Brief description of what the app does
 - `exec` - Command to execute when launched
 - `icon` - Path to the application icon